CCRI-POPROX/poprox-recommender/README.md

 ## Local Endpoint Development

-For local testing of the REST endpoint, you need Serverless and Node dependencies (in addition to the environment above):
+Local endpoint development also requires some Node-based tools in addition to the tools above:

 ```console
 npm install